zogzog/cubicweb/doc/book/en/development/datamodel/definition.rst

 can both be equal to the value of the first argument of `SubjectRelation` and `ObjectRelation`.

-When a relation is not inlined and not symmetrical, and it does not require specific permissions, its definition (by using `SubjectRelation` and `ObjectRelation`) is all we need.
+When a relation is not inlined and not symmetrical, and it does not._cwuire specific permissions, its definition (by using `SubjectRelation` and `ObjectRelation`) is all we need.